hlt-mt/TM-Anonymizer/README.md

 ## The tool
 The tool includes two different libraries to extract the required PIIs from the source and target language texts.

-Person names are extracted using the [DeepPavlov NER tool](https://docs.deeppavlov.ai/en/master/features/models/ner.html).
+Person names and addresses are extracted using the [DeepPavlov NER tool](https://docs.deeppavlov.ai/en/master/features/models/ner.html).
 It is a hybrid model based on [Multilingual BERT](https://docs.deeppavlov.ai/en/master/features/models/bert.html) adapted for the named entity recognition task.
 Among all the possible types of entities, our tool selects only the persons.

 All the other PIIs are obtained by in-house software based on regular expressions and language-specific knowledge and patterns.